top of page

 How to service and troubleshoot your marine engines

 If you're attempting to service, repair or troubleshoot your engines it's important that you know exactly what you're trying to achieve and the logical steps needed to get there.
-A small error or misunderstanding could cost you thousands in repairs, not to mention leaving you stranded, so this isn't something to approach with a cowboy attitude.
+A small error or misunderstanding could cost you thousands in repairs, not to mention leaving you stranded - this isn't something to approach with a cowboy attitude.
 Education, attention to detail and having the service manual are some of the best ways around this.

 If you're still building your skills you may want to: